thomasyang44/sko-tech-academy/docs/troubleshooting/troubleshooting.md

     Find your cluster and click on its name to open the cluster details page.
     ![oc console](./images/create-logging4.png)

     Scroll down to the integrations area and connect to the logging service.
-Once conected the connect button will be replaced with a launch button.
+Once connected the connect button will be replaced with a launch button.
     ![oc console](./images/create-logging5.png)